code4fukui/jsmediatags-es/README.md

-# JS MediaTags
+# JS MediaTags ESmodules

-The next version of https://github.com/aadsm/JavaScript-ID3-Reader.
+The ESmodules version of https://github.com/aadsm/jsmediatags

 ## Donations

 A few people have asked me about donations (or even crowdfunding).
 I would prefer you to consider making a donation to the ["Girls Who Code" NPO](https://www.classy.org/checkout/donation?eid=77372).
 If you do please send me a message so I can add you as a contributor.

 ## [Contributors](https://github.com/aadsm/jsmediatags/blob/master/CONTRIBUTORS.md)